 Norma Contributes Two Chapters!

 - Norma Schafer and Oaxaca Cultural Navigator LLC has offered programs in Mexico since 2006.
-We have over 30 years of experience developing and delivering award-winning programs for Indiana University, University of Virginia, George Washington University and University of North Carolina at Chapel Hill.
+We have over 30 years of university program development experience.
+See my resume.

-Study tours are personally curated and introduce you to Mexico's most stunning artisans.
-They are off-the-beaten path, internationally recognized, live and work at home where it is safe and secure to travel.
-Groups are limited to 12 people for the most personal experience.
+Study Toursd are personally curated and introduce you to Mexico's greatest artisans.
+They are off-the-beaten path, internationally recognized.
+We give you access to where people live and work.
+Yes, it is safe and secure to travel.
+Groups are limited in size for the most personal experience.

-Workshops are scheduled according to your travel plans.
+Programs can be scheduled to meet your travel plans.
 Send us your available dates.

-Designers, retailers, wholesalers, universities and other organizations come to us to develop customized itineraries, meetings and conferences.
+Designers, retailers, wholesalers, universities and other organizations come to us to develop weaving relationships, customized itineraries, study abroad programs, meetings and conferences.
 It's our pleasure to make arrangements.